pudly/schmopera-hugo/content/articles/big-news-had-to-share.md

 It might sound trite, but when I decided to take the job with Stratagem, it was for the same reasons as all the other stuff: I want to vouch for singers and make sure as many people as possible know how amazing they are.

 Of course, it's not a simple decision.
 The work is new and a bit daunting, and I've arguably come into this new gig in a bizarre, brutal time for the performing arts.
-But I'm energized by it, listening to these roster artists and their audition recordings, poring over the details of their resumes, sprucing up their biographies, and - most importantly -
+But I'm energized by it, listening to these roster artists and their audition recordings, poring over the details of their resumes, sprucing up their biographies, and - most importantly - pairing them with precious work opportunities.

+In case you're curious, I'll keep writing.
+No, I won't write reviews of my clients' performances, nor will I try and get away with any similar sort of glaring conflict of interest.
+I know it's not really common for someone to do the jobs of management and criticism at the same time, but being a rare breed is alright with me.